learn-academy-2021-bravo/cat-tinder-frontend-instructors/README.md

   - passed the one cat object
 - Displayed all the cat info
 - Create links from cat index to cat show using NavLink from react-router-dom
+- Enzyme test to ensure the component mounts
+  - Realized we need to conditionally render the cat object to only display once the data makes it to the component

+## Cat Tinder Create